 - Participants should not participate in activities that can be considered sensitive to the local people and/or a threat to the security of the country.

 - This programme is open to citizens of all countries recognized by Malaysia (except Israel, Montenegro and Yugoslavia) regardless of race, religion, gender or age.
 Successful applicants may bring in their spouses and unmarried children below the age of 21 as dependents.

 Tax exemption is given to remittance of offshore pension fund into Malaysia.
 Foreign-source income is not taxable in Malaysia.

 Any foreigner may purchase any number of residential property in Malaysia after receiving MM2H permit, subject to the minimum price established for foreigners by the different states.
 They start from RM500,000 per unit for most states.

-Malaysia passport is also the best asian passports in the world, as of 2019, it had visa free access to 173 countries in the world.
-Malaysian nationals can travel visa free to UK, Ireland, EU schengen states, but need visas to visit US and Canada.
+Malaysia passport is also the best asian passports in the world, as of 2023, it had visa free access to 181 countries in the world.
+Malaysian nationals can travel visa free to UK, Ireland, EU schengen states, but need a visa is required to visit US and Canada.
 Malaysian passport is valid for all countries except Israel.